telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/scroll_to_given_time_slot.md

 ---
-title: Scroll to specific time slot
+title: Scroll to Specific Time Slot
-page_title: Scroll to specific time slot
+page_title: Scroll to Specific Time Slot | Kendo UI Scheduler
-description: "Learn how to scroll to a given time slot with JavaScript."
+description: "Learn how to scroll to a given time slot with JavaScript in a Kendo UI Scheduler."
 slug: scroll_to_given_time_slot
 ---

-# Scroll to given time slot with JavaScript
+# Scroll to Specific Time Slot

-The example below demonstrates how Kendo UI Scheduler widget to scroll to a given time slot with JavaScript.
+The example below demonstrates how to scroll  to a given time slot with JavaScript in a Kendo UI Scheduler.

 ###### Example